codeandkey/ponderthis/nov2017/README.md

 ## Ponder This November 2017

-### This is my solution to IBM's November challenge.
+This is my solution to IBM's November challenge.

+### Compilation

+To compile the test suite (computes averages for x,y,z to verify the probabilities are 0.5, 0.5, and 3.5 respectively), execute `make` in this directory.
+The programs are quite basic and have no dependencies other than libc, so they should compile on most machines.

+### Solution expression

 It uses a total of 108 characters (not including k=, d=, parentheses etc) and 4 intermediate variables to compute the solution to the problem.